linux-china/trunk-demo/README.md

 Trunk & Vite.js Demo
 =========================

-Trunk is a WASM web application bundler for Rust.
+Trunk is a WASM web application bundler for Rust, and Vite.js is next Generation Frontend Tooling.
+Ok, they are together now for you.

 # Development

-* install Trunk first:  `brew install trunk`
+* install Trunk first:  `cargo install --git https://github.com/linux-china/trunk.git`
 * start dev server by `npm run dev` and visit http://localhost:3000

 # Features